timluh98/FS-Webapp/docs/design-decisions.md

 ### Problem statement

-Suppliers need to upload images of automotive parts for their listings.
+Suppliers need to upload images of motorcycle parts for their listings.
 We need a reliable way to handle image uploads and storage within the app.

 ### Decision